Skip to main content

 12 mentions Positive Neutral Negative

-• “Sarah is charismatic and funny, and the art and soundtrack make you feel comfy in her grandfather's attic.”
+• “Sarah is charismatic and funny, and the art and soundtrack make you comfy in her grandfather's attic.”

 • optimization